BilliamPeng2/NTNFT-Senior-Project/README.md

 npm install @openzeppelin/contracts
 ```

-To run a script, replace the <address> with the actual contract or wallet addresses and run
+To run a script, replace the placeholder address with the actual contract or wallet addresses and run
 ```bash
 npx hardhat run scripts/file_path --network matic_testnet
 ```